ccolomb2/s23project/README.md

 # s23project

-Final project for the course 06682, spring 2023
+This is a repo created for the final project for the course 06682, spring 2023.